This article was originally posted to the website in 2000, and appeared in this form in the May/June 2017 issue.

 - Secure means of resupply/reinforcement of attacking/occupying force.

-- Although it may be unusual to think of an operation as large as attacking a planet as tactical, but to a military force capable of such an action it is.
+Although it may be unusual to think of an operation as large as attacking a planet as tactical, but to a military force capable of such an action it is.
 The most critical decision is; where to insert drop troops?
 While this should remain fluid to allow changes based upon the differences from one operation to the next, it is often very advantageous to insert an orbit head near a population center of the defenders.
 In addition to allowing the operation to immediately threaten defenders, it will reduce the ability of the defending military to respond with full force without endangering their own populace.
 The simultaneous insertion of multiple orbit heads is also preferred.
 This will force the defenders to split their forces and the attention of their command staff.
-The use of deadfall ordnance at the same time can add confusion since gravity bombs can easily be configured to 'look' like drop pods to sensors.
+The use of deadfall ordnance at the same time can add confusion since gravity bombs can easily be configured to produce the same sensor imagery as drop pods.

 Tech Levels 6 through 10